oconnor663/jacko.io/posts/snooze.md

 [tokio_next]: https://docs.rs/tokio-stream/latest/tokio_stream/trait.StreamExt.html#method.next

 [^fair2]: We might also ask whether there's a difference between a program that
-    calls the function over and over in say a timeout loop, until it eventually succeeds within the timeout, compared to a version of the same program that calls the function once and awaits the result.
+    calls the function over and over in e.g. a timeout loop, until it eventually succeeds within the timeout, compared to a version of the same program that calls the function once and awaits the result.
 This framing lets us capture the "fairness" property of functions like [`tokio::sync::Mutex::lock`], where cancelling the future they return has the side effect of "giving up your place in line".

 [`tokio::sync::Mutex::lock`]: https://docs.rs/tokio/latest/tokio/sync/struct.Mutex.html#method.lock

-The other two streams deadlocks above, the ones using [`buffered`][buffered] and [`FuturesUnordered`], are a separate problem.
+The other two stream deadlocks above, the ones using [`buffered`][buffered] and [`FuturesUnordered`], are a separate problem.
 These examples don't cancel any calls to `next`.[^buffered_next] Instead, these streams hold pending futures internally, and they snooze those futures if anything else gets `.await`ed between calls to `next`.
 I don't have a smoking gun, but I bet this causes deadlocks in the wild today.

 [^buffered_next]: This part is subtle.
 The `FuturesUnordered` example
     definitely doesn't cancel a `next` call; we can see that it doesn't.
 But